TomasStrnad97/PhotoSorting/README.md

 # photosorting
-Tool to sort photos into directories by date of creation
+Tool to sort photos into directories by the date of creation